(photo @ cuteoverload.com)

 "There's a time and place for mom jokes.
 Within earshot of your band director, while in the band room, is definitely not one of them.
 Since I know that you know better, we'll chalk this one up as a learning one time mistake/learning experience."

 A wave of relief washed over John's face as he and Christian walked away.
 I felt satisfied that I had handled the situation in a way that made sure John understood not to repeat the behavior, but still acknowledged that he was a really good kid that just had a temporary lack of good judgement.

 For those of you that think that I shouldn't have said anything, I'm going to guess that you have never successfully held control over a classroom of middle school students.
 Once kids realize that basic rules and expectations (like not making crude jokes in class) will not be enforced, order begins to break down quickly.

-And if you still think that I was not strict enough during this situation, then that's fine.
-But I know one lady that may be responsible for that stick that is currently lodged up your butt.
+And if you still think that I was not strict enough in this situation, then that's fine.
+But I know one lady that may be responsible for the stick that is currently lodged up your butt.

 Pictured: Your mom.

 Please feel free to leave a comment below.
 If you'd like to sing my praises or tell me how terrible I am more personally, I can also be found on Twitter.